How to Create a Service Culture

 She has worked hard to ensure that the course content has knitted into our strategy and culture and has helped us promote these across the business.

 Caroline has an unbelievable depth of knowledge across management and general skills training and her programs are highly regarded and enjoyed by everyone.
 She is a consummate professional with a sense of humour.

 Clare Reynolds, Operations Director, Staffcare

-I believe there are 5 key ingredients needed to deliver a 5 star customer experience.
+I believe there are 5 key ingredients needed to create service culture and deliver a 5 star customer experience.
 Training makes up just one of them.

 To really give your customers a full 5 Star Customer Experience you’ll need to look beyond the standard customer service training programme, and review all 5 key ingredients that make up a 5 Star Customer Experience.

 - Clearly defined customer service brand values and what constitutes a 5 Star Customer Experience.